 Falls in older adults are associated with a significantly increased risk of subsequent motor vehicle crashes.
 Older adults who had fallen were 40% more likely to experience a subsequent motor vehicle crash than older adults who had not fallen.
 Additional studies are needed to clarify the relationships between falls, driving behaviors and driving safety among older adults.

-This systematic review assesses the evidence in the research literature on the consequences of driving cessation in older adults.
+This systematic review assesses the evidence in the research literature on the association between three well-validated lower extremity physical functioning measures with driving outcomes in older adults.

 - Media Center